 If you hate doing the paperwork at the end of a quarter, maybe allow yourself to buy a new album to listen to while you do it.
 Or indulge in your favorite sweet treat on paperwork day.

-The example Katie Milkman gives is fantastic (watch the video above to see her coin and define the term “temptation bundling”) — if you know you should visit a family member who’s difficult to deal with, maybe treat yourself to your favorite restaurant when you visit them.
+The example Katie Milkman gives in the video above is fantastic — if you know you should visit a family member who’s difficult to deal with, maybe treat yourself to your favorite restaurant when you visit them.

 On the other hand, you can also use punishment in a similar way.
 For example, let’s say you want to stay committed to keeping your schedule at work.
 You’re terrible at follow-through, so you make a public commitment and have a reliable member of your team hold you accountable that when you’re late to meetings or other commitments you’ll treat the entire office to lunch.